Dan Green

 Step 1: Enter A Home Address

-To use the Homebuyer.com USDA Eligibility Map, begin typing the address of a home.
-The home-buying product will auto-complete and verify your provided address against a list of all valid USPS addresses.
+To use the Homebuyer.com USDA Eligibility Map, start typing the home address.
+The tool will auto-complete and verify your provided address against all valid USPS addresses.

-If you need help with the exact address of a home, include as much information as possible, including house number, street, city, and state – the map will suggest probable matches.
+If you are unsure of the exact address, provide as much detail as possible, including house number, street, city, and state—the map will suggest likely matches.

-Once your address is selected, the product will locate the home and show it on the map.
+Once you select the address, the tool will locate the home and display it on the map.

 Step 2: Review the USDA Eligibility Status

-After the product locates your subject property address, the USDA Eligibility Map will show whether the selected home is eligible for a USDA mortgage.
+After locating your property, the USDA Eligibility Map will show whether the home qualifies for a USDA mortgage.

-The home-buying product provides two results: eligible and ineligible.
+The tool provides two results: eligible and ineligible.

-Eligible homes are in a rural census tract or division, as the U.S. Census Bureau defines.
+Eligible homes are located in rural census tracts or divisions as defined by the U.S. Census Bureau.

 • Fewer than 2,000 housing units or 5,000 people